+Less than Significant Potentially Significant Impact with Mitigation Incorporated Less-than- Significant Impact No Impact

+3.21 - Tribal Cultural Resources

-Potentially Significant Impact Less than Significant with Mitigation Incorporated Less-than- Significant Impact No Impact 3.2 21 - Ti ribal Cultural Resources Wo uld the p project: a. change resour section cultura define landsc cultura the project cause a substantial adverse in the significance of a tribal cultural rce, defined in Public Resources Code in 21074 as either a site, feature, place, all landscape that is geographically d in terms of the size and scope of the rape, sacred place, or object with all value to a California Native American and that is: i.
-Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code section 5020.1(k), or ii.
-A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources Code Section 5024.1.
+- a.
+Would the project cause a substantial adverse change in the significance of a tribal cultural resource, defined in Public Resources Code section 21074 as either a site, feature, place, cultural landscape that is geographically defined in terms of the size and scope of the landscape, sacred place, or object with cultural value to a California Native American tribe, and that is: - Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code section 5020.1(k), or - A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources Code Section 5024.1.
 In applying the criteria set forth in subdivision (c) of Public Resource Code Section 5024.1, the lead agency shall consider the significance of the resource to a California Native American tribe.